Concussions in American football: Research

 More studies continued to associate repetitive head injuries with neurological problems later in life.
 Kevin Guskiewicz, Director of the Center for the Study of Retired Athletes in the Department of Exercise and Sport Science at the University of North Carolina, analyzed data from a 2007 study of nearly 2,500 former NFL players.
 He found about 11 percent of the study participants suffered from clinical depression, with a threefold increased risk in former players who had a history of three or four concussions.
 The following year, the NFL commissioned the University of Michigan Institute for Social Research to conduct a study involving more than 1,000 former NFL players.
 The results reported that Alzheimer's disease or similar diseases appear to have been diagnosed in former NFL players vastly more often than in the general population at a rate of 19 times the normal rate for men ages 30 through 49.
 The NFL responded to these results by claiming the study was incomplete.

 On September 30, 2014, researchers with Boston University announced that in autopsies of 79 brains of former NFL players, 76 had tested positive for CTE.
 As of January 2017, that number had grown to 90 out of 94.
 A study published in The Journal of the American Medical Association in July 2017 showed that 110 of 111 former NFL players whose brains were examined were found to have suffered from CTE.
+A 2026 study published in the British Medical Journal showed that of 338 former NFL players that donated their brains, 315 (93.2 percent) showed CTE pathology.

+Later research examined the relationship between years of American football participation and CTE.
+A 2020 study reported that the odds of CTE doubled for every 2.6 additional years of football played, while the odds increased approximately tenfold for every 9 additional years of play.